BAYKO and Girls

 Hats off to C.B. and his successors - the boys definitely outnumbered them, but girls were always fully included in BAYKO - and still are...

-...even if my wife does refer to herself as a "BAYKO Widow"!
+…even if my ex-wife did refer to herself as a “BAYKO Widow”!

-But the proof of the pudding, as they say, is in the eating...
+But the proof of the proverbial pudding, as they say, is in the eating: -

 The BAYKO Club already has several lady members - Jackie Britton is one of our original members - and, of course, more are always welcome.

-...and I've had countless conversations with ladies at exhibitions [don't tell Diana!] which started, "Oh, I had a BAYKO set when I was a girl and I loved it!" - enough said.
+More significantly, I've had countless conversations with ladies at exhibitions [don't tell Diana!] which started, “Oh, I had a BAYKO set when I was a girl and I just loved it!”.

-Well, that's it for my words - for the rest of this section I'll let the following examples of BAYKO images and quotes do all talking and demonstrate just how inclusive BAYKO always was.
+Well, that's it as far as my words are concerned - for the rest of this section I'll let the following examples of BAYKO images and quotes do all talking and, hopefully, demonstrate just how inclusive and 'gender neutral' BAYKO always was, and, indeed, still is.

-Firstly - the proof of the pudding, as they say, should you believe any were actually needed.
+Firstly, the proof of the pudding, as they say - should you believe any were actually necessary - a couple of examples of girls who have played, very successfully, with BAYKO.

 Cliveden by Pamela James